walterfreeman/phy211/ta-duties.md

 #### Maintaining Gradebooks

 In the first two weeks of class, we'll create a separate "Smart View" of each TA's students on Blackboard.
 You are responsible for grading your students' homework and in-class exams, and for keeping up with their recitation assessments.
 If a student has a question or complaint about their grade, you have authority to change their grades within reason (but not for recitation work more than a week late!)
 If there is a clear error in a student's exam grade, you can fix it.

+Every week, we will ask you for an update on your grading.
+If you are a bit behind on grading, that is not a big deal.
+But if you are falling seriously behind, _ask for help_.

 If a student wants to *appeal* their exam grade, then you can either hear their appeal (but not during recitation when other students need you!) or send them to me.
 However, if they are appealing something other than an arithmetic error, you can ask them to work the problem out for you without notes, live.
 Their grade should be based solely on what they wrote down during the exam, but per the class policy in order to hear *any* appeal, they first need to demonstrate that they know what a correct solution is!